A Guide to Drug & Alcohol Rehab: Jackson, MS

 Jackson, Mississippi Opioid Epidemic & Prescription Drug Abuse

-Over the past 10 years, prescription drug misuse has skyrocketed 400 percent in Mississippi, US News reports.
+Over the past 10 years, prescription drug misuse has skyrocketed 400 percent in Mississippi, AP News reports.
 Between 2014 and 2017, there were nearly 500 drug overdose deaths, close to 400 of which involved an opioid drug.

 The Mississippi Department of Public Safety classifies prescription drugs as the state’s number one drug threat.
 Mississippi ranks fifth in the United States for most opioid prescriptions dispensed per capita, the Washington Times publishes.
 The Mississippi Department of Health (DOH) reports that in 2014 there were enough controlled substances dispensed in Mississippi for every resident to have 2.4 prescriptions.
 In the summer of 2017, Governor Phil Bryant of Mississippi introduced the Governor’s Opioid and Heroin Study Task Force, which made more than 40 recommendations on how to address the opioid diversion, misuse, overdose, and addiction problems.